Creative Broadcast Agency

 Conference production.
 Multi-stage.
 Multi-day.
 Zero drama.

 End-to-end conference and summit production.
 Multi-stage camera coverage, speaker operations, session recording, graphics management, and audience analytics.
-Proven at Web Summit Qatar and Qatar Economic Forum.
+Proven across multi-day international conferences with 40+ country audiences.

 Conference and summit multi-stage production